gregorywmorris/Maven-Power-Outage-Challenge/README.md

 **Stage Two: Excell**
 * Combined into a single sheet.
 Shape (3913,11).
+* Alert Criteria: Fill blank with 'Unknown'.
 * Format data to Calibri 10 middle center.
 * Format date formula: `=DATE(YEAR(a1),MONTH(a1),DAY(a1))`
 * Format time to resolve a.m./p.m. issue: `=SUBSTITUTE(SUBSTITUTE(TEXT(C49, "h:mm AM/PM"), "a.m.", "AM"), "p.m.", "PM")`
 * Convert to time: `=TIME(HOUR(C1634),MINUTE(C1634),SECOND(C1634))`
 * Convert restoration time based on hours: `=A1 + TIME(7, 0, 0)`
     * For those that end the same day, ensure the end time is 23:59.
-* Date Event Began: Format to date type, correct transposed dates i.e. ends before it starts.
+* Date Event Began:
+    * Format to date type, correct transposed dates i.e. ends before it starts.
+    * Combined date and time as "Date Event Began".
 * Time Event Began: Removed extra spaces and words, transitioned to time ##:## AM/PM format, Changed 5:70 to 5:00, N/A and blank changed to 1600 as this is the most common time per [Red Cross.](https://perryco.org/wp-content/uploads/2020/07/poweroutage.pdf)
-* Date of Restoration: Ongoing and blank dates filled with the start dates as that is the only day we can confirm the outage occurred.
-Formatted to date type.
+* Date of Restoration:
+    * Ongoing and blank dates are filled with the start dates as that is the only day we can confirm the outage occurred.
+    * Formatted to date type.
 * Time of Restoration:
     * Removed extra spaces and words,
     * Transitioned to time ##:## AM/PM format, N/A and blank end times determined by average time per year based on reporting from [US Energy Information Administration.](https://www.eia.gov/todayinenergy/detail.php?id=54639#:~:text=When%20major%20events%E2%80%94including%20snowstorms,year%20from%202013%20to%202021.)
     * No reliable date before 2008, used an average time of 3.5 hours in 2008 for all earlier years.
     * No reliable date after 2021, used an average time of 7 hours in 2021 for all later years.
+    * Combined date and time as "Time of Restoration".
 * Area Affected: Puerto Rico: to Puerto Rico, blank to Unkown
 * NERC Region: Puerto Rico areas changed to PR [they do not fall into a specific region](https://19january2017snapshot.epa.gov/energy/north-american-reliability-corporation-nerc-region-representational-map_.html).
 Filled blanks by looking at similar Area Affected.
 <br>